Website Launch Checklist: Key Highlights

 Indexing through Google Search Console is the process search engines use to organize information and the websites they are aware of.

-By excluding indexing for any tags and categories, which could be related to future, unfinished or irrelevant products, blogs or website areas, you will stop Google from crawling the parts of your site that will negatively impact its SEO.
+By excluding indexing for any tags and categories that could be related to future, unfinished or irrelevant products, blogs or website areas, you will stop Google from crawling the parts of your site that will negatively impact its SEO.

 24. Assess & Disable Indexing For Non-Essential Post Types